OwenFeik/realmview/README.md

 # TODO

 ## Features
-* Save drawings when saving the scene
-    * Check which drawings are in use and only save those.
-Remove drawings not in use.
 * Warn when saving over changes
 * Select from selected layer first (possibly)
 * Layer opacity